 - IAM permissions.
 These are used to control which RDS operations users can call.

-- SSL connections.
-SSL can be enabled between RDS instances and applications running elsewhere in AWS.
+- SSL/TLS connections.
+SSL/TLS can be enabled between RDS instances and applications running elsewhere in AWS.

 - Automated backups and patching.
-AWS RDS automatically backups data and patches vulnerabilities by default.
+Amazon RDS automatically backs up data and patches vulnerabilities by default.

 Other options from AWS, Azure and Google Cloud Platform

-AWS Redshift, a petabyte-scale SQL warehouse, offers logging, automatic patching, encryption with strong multitiered key management and encrypted network connectivity.
+Amazon Redshift, a petabyte-scale SQL cloud data warehouse, offers logging, automatic patching, encryption with strong multi-tiered key management and encrypted network connectivity.

-Azure has a variety of database services as well.
-Azure Tables -- essentially a NoSQL data store -- is now part of the Cosmos DB service in Azure.
-They also support automated Storage Service Encryption by default and strong role-based access.
+Microsoft's Azure cloud has a variety of database services as well.
+That includes Azure Table storage -- essentially, a NoSQL data store that is also now part of the Azure Cosmos DB database service via a Table API.
+They both support automated Storage Service Encryption by default and strong role-based access.

-Google Cloud Platform (GCP) offers Cloud SQL -- a managed SQL database service for PostgreSQL, MySQL and SQL Server -- that has automated encryption and secure connectivity.
+Google Cloud Platform (GCP) offers several databases, too, including Cloud SQL -- a managed SQL database service for PostgreSQL, MySQL and SQL Server that has automated encryption and secure connectivity.
 GCP's Cloud Spanner is a fully managed SQL database offering customer-managed encryption keys, logging, identity permissions and data-layer encryption.
 GCP Cloud Bigtable is a NoSQL database that has customer-managed encryption, logging and strong access controls.

 Cloud database security best practices